 To get some valuable and actionable ideas, we asked marketing experts to share their tips to stay afloat in the business world right now.

-Wondering how to increase sales in a bad economy?
+Are you too trying to find out ways on how to increase sales in a bad economy?
 Have a look at these marketing strategies and adopt the ones that may have a positive impact on your business growth.

 1. Jessica Chase, Marketing Manager, Premier Title Loans